-Global consolidation of the primary steel producers and increased demand from other nations such as China and India continue to put upward pressure on market prices for steel and other commodities.
-Additionally, we are required to maintain moderate to high levels of inventories to accommodate the short lead times and just-in-time delivery requirements of our customers.
+Global consolidation of the primary steel producers and increased demand from other nations such as China and India continue to put pressure on market prices for steel and other commodities.
+Additionally, we maintain moderate to high levels of inventories to accommodate the short lead times and just-in-time delivery requirements of our customers.
 Accordingly, we purchase raw materials on a regular basis in an effort to maintain our inventory at levels that we believe are sufficient to satisfy the anticipated needs of our customers based upon expected buying practices and market conditions.
 In an environment of increasing raw material prices, competitive conditions will impact how much of the steel price increases we can pass on to our customers.
-To the extent we are unable to pass on price increases in our raw materials to our customers, the profitability of our business and resulting cash flows could be adversely affected.
+To the extent we are unable to pass on price increases in our raw materials to our customers, the profitability of our business and resulting cash flows would be adversely affected.
 In the event of rapidly decreasing raw material prices, we may be left to absorb the cost of higher cost inventory as customers receive reduced pricing related to decreases in raw material costs.
 To the extent we are unable to match our costs to purchase raw materials to prices given to our customers, the profitability of our business and resulting cash flows could be adversely affected.

-Lead time and the cost of our products could increase if we were to lose one of our primary suppliers.
+Lead time and the cost of our products could increase if we were to suddenly lose a few of our primary suppliers.

 If, for any reason, our primary suppliers of steel, aluminum, resins, or other materials should curtail or discontinue deliveries to us in quantities we need and at prices that are competitive, our business could suffer.
-The number of available suppliers has been reduced in recent years due to industry consolidation and bankruptcies affecting steel and metal producers and this trend may continue.
-Our top ten suppliers accounted for 30% of our purchases during 2012.
+Our top ten suppliers accounted for 29% of our purchases during 2014.
 We could be significantly and adversely affected if delivery were disrupted from a major supplier or several suppliers.
 In addition, we do not have long-term contracts with any of our suppliers.
 If, in the future, we were unable to obtain sufficient amounts of the necessary metals at competitive prices and on a timely basis from our traditional suppliers, we may not be able to obtain such metals from alternative sources at competitive prices to meet our delivery schedules, which would have a material adverse effect on our results, profitability, and cash flow.

 Increases in energy and freight prices would increase our operating costs and we may be unable to pass all these increases on to our customers in the form of higher prices for our products.
 We use energy to manufacture and transport our products.
 In particular, our plants use considerable amounts of electricity and our freight expenses include the cost of fuel to operate trucks.
 Our operating costs increase if energy costs rise.
 Although we do not believe we have experienced materially higher energy costs as a result of new or more stringent environmental regulations of our energy suppliers, such regulations could increase the cost of generating energy that is passed on to us.
 We do not hedge our exposure to higher prices via energy futures contracts.
-During periods of higher freight and energy costs, we may not be able to recover our operating cost increases through price increases without reducing demand for our products.
+During periods of higher freight and energy costs, we may not be able to recover our operating cost increases through customer price increases without reducing demand for our products.
 Increases in energy prices may reduce our profitability and cash flows if we are unable to pass all the increases on to our customers through higher selling prices.